 All suitable icefalls were occupied today, so we marched on to the end of the accessible part of the gorge.
 The snowfall became stronger.
 Somewhat unmotivated we practiced building stands, bored hourglasses.
 Then, a huge shock: J. broke down to the belly button in a snow-covered and frozen pool!
 It went off lightly, his clothes kept off most of the ice water.
 Worried, we all made schomal change clothes.
 It was not necessary, fortunately.
 Slowly it got uncomfortable, more and more snow thawing on clothes.
 Cold wetness gets into all the cracks.
 There were no beautiful, climbable icefalls here, just short pieces between lots of snow and scrub.

 At two o'clock we made our way back.
-Only, there was no way to see it!
-The path was snowed and only to be divined.
-From the left and right, powder snow avalanches sprayed down into the ravine.
-A beautiful sight, and cruel at the same time.
-Meter high was the snow of avalanches on the assumed path.
-Sinking to the navel, breaking into the stream from time to time, I felt half the distance.
+Only there was no way to see!
+The trail was snowed in and could only be guessed at.
+Powder snow avalanches sprayed down into the gorge from left and right.
+A beautiful sight and cruel at the same time.
+The snow of the avalanches lay meters high on the suspected path.
+Sinking up to the navel, occasionally breaking into the stream, I tracked half the way.
 S. then took over the last half.
-But hey, that was quite fun and let the adrenaline level then rise again 🙂
+But hey, that was pretty fun and then let the adrenaline level rise again a little 🙂